Living donor kidney transplant12 June 2023

 After a successful kidney transplant, you should take good care of your new kidney.
 Of course, there will be no nutritional restrictions as in dialysis.
 However, you will still need to make certain changes in your diet.
 To this end, the dietitian on your transplant team will answer all your questions about your diet.

 Some anti-rejection drugs may increase your appetite and cause weight gain.
 Maintaining a healthy weight with the help of diet and exercise reduces your risk of heart disease, high blood pressure, and diabetes.
 Consequently, you should monitor your calorie intake and avoid high-sugar or fatty meals.
-Your dietitian will provide you with a variety of meal options and help you include them in your diet.
+Your dietitian will provide you with various meal options and help you include them in your diet.

 Your dietitian may recommend the following after a kidney transplant: